 Depending on the type of trip you've had, coming home can either be a relief or have you already planning your next adventure.

-Guide for travellers − know before you go is a guide for international travellers about Australia's prohibited and restricted goods laws and personal duty-free allowances.
+Guide for travellers - know before you go is a brochure for international travellers about Australia's prohibited and restricted goods laws and personal duty-free allowances.

-Some Australian and New Zealand ePassport holders now have the option to self-process through passport control using SmartGate.
+Australian, New Zealand and UK ePassport holders aged 16 or over have the option to self-process through passport control using SmartGate.
 This is a simple way to go through the customs and immigration checks usually done by a Customs and Border Protection officer.
-You can use SmartGate if you have an Australian or New Zealand ePassport and are aged 16 years or over.
-To see how SmartGate works or for more information visit australia.gov.au/smartgate.

 Biosecurity risk items